trungkak/football-prediction-crawler/README.md

 ### Crawl data

-If you want to crawl winner prediction from google, you need to enable splash to render javascript
+Firstly, walk into PredictionSpyder and enable Splash

     $ cd PredictionSpyder
     $ sudo docker run -p 8050:8050 -p 5023:5023 scrapinghub/splash

+If you want to crawl winner prediction from google, you need to enable splash to render javascript

     $ scrapy crawl winnerspider -o winner.json -t json

 ==================================================